Kamelliah/Kamelliah.github.io/content/projects/mph-capstone/index.md

 ## Project Details

-This page will be updated with information about my MPH capstone project.
+This page will be updated with comprehensive information about my MPH capstone project.

 **Status:** In Progress